 There is a set of measurable criteria in place showing what the successful outcome looks like when the project or thing is completed.

-If you get clear on the specific outcome you want to create and know the difference it will make when complete, you become more focused on achieving that result.
+To start improving your mental focus get clear on the specific outcome you want to create and know the difference it will make when complete.

 5. Set measurable goals

-The key to stay focused is to set short, measurable goals, ideally 90 day goals.
+Your ability to focus improves when you set short, measurable goals, ideally 90 day goals.

 This measurable focus is great for motivation and training the brain to focus only on things that are specific and measurable.